Great Seal of the Irish Free State: Design

 On 28 December 1922 a meeting of the Executive Council of the Irish Free State decided that the Celtic harp should be adopted.
 Mabel McConnell, from a family of heraldic artists, was contracted by the Executive Council to make the sketches which the Royal Mint in England would use to cast the die matrix for the seal.
 The first design submitted placed an animal-head harp in a heraldic shield with crest, but the mint said this would be "a disaster".
 On 28 August 1923 the Executive Council determined that the "Brian Ború" harp in Trinity College Dublin, would be the basis of the new seal.
 Archibald McGoogan of the Art Department of the National Museum of Ireland perfected the design, and the Royal Mint in January 1924 said it was "delighted" with the revised version.

 Final authorisation was given by the Executive Council on 17 October 1924 for the provision of the various seals, including ministerial seals which had the Brian Ború harp circumscribed with "Saorstát Éireann" and the ministerial title in Irish and English.
 The knotwork was a direct copy of the base of the Ardagh Chalice.
 McGoogan's original drawing was sold at auction in 2007 for €17,000.
 Cecil Thomas engraved the seal manually with hammer and chisel because it was "artistically dull" and "relied on sharp definition for its interest".
-It was 5.25 in in diameter.
+Completed in 1925, it was 5.25 in in diameter.